react-boilerplate/react-boilerplate/README.md

 * `postcss-focus`: Adds a `:focus` selector to every `:hover`.

-* `postcss-font-magician`: Magically adds a `@font-face` declaration for fonts mentioned somewhere in the CSS.
-For a list of supported fonts see the [github page](https://github.com/jonathantneal/postcss-font-magician)!

 * `autoprefixer-core`: Prefixes your CSS automatically, supporting the last two versions of all major browsers and IE 8 and up.

 * `cssnano`: Optimizes your CSS file.
 For a full list of optimizations check [the offical website](http://cssnano.co/optimisations/).